jtl-software/connector-documentation/book/configuration.rst

 The class ``Jtl\Connector\Core\Config\ConfigSchema`` is used to define the structure of the configuration for the endpoint.
 It consists of a collection of parameters.
 A parameter is defined by the ``Jtl\Connector\Core\Config\ConfigParameter`` class on the other hand.

-The following parameters are already defined and required by the :doc:`core </glossary/core>`:
+The following parameters are already defined and required by the :doc:`Core</glossary/core>`:

 ============= ========= ======================================
 Option        Data type Default value